CRIMINAL LAW QUESTIONS

 What is the difference between a misdemeanor and a felony?

-Generally, a felony is much more serious than a misdemeanor.
-With a felony, the potential punishment is a prison sentence of a year or longer while a misdemeanor is punishable by a prison sentence of no more than a year.
+A felony is usually much more serious than a misdemeanor.
+With a felony, your potential jail time is a year or longer.
+A misdemeanor is punishable by a prison sentence of no more than a year.

-If you are being questioned about your possible involvement in criminal activity, it is almost always best to talk to a lawyer first.
+YES.
+If you are questioned about your possible involvement in criminal activity, it is virtually always best to talk to your lawyer first.

-Should you exercise your right to remain silent?
+Should I exercise my right to remain silent?

-If the police are questioning you as a potential suspect, you should assert your right to remain silent.
-Many times speaking with the police will only increase the chance that you are convicted or receive a harsher sentence.
-If you do talk, your words may be twisted around and used against you.
+YES.
+If any law enforcement officer is questioning you as a potential suspect, you should assert your right to remain silent.
+Speaking with the police usually increases your chances of being convicted.
+Your words may be twisted around and used against you.

 What is bail?